 Dollar to Naira Exchange Rate Today in Black Market

-What is Black Market?
+What is the Black Market?

 Dollar to Naira Exchange Rate in Black Market